JanJaapKo/domoticz-GoodWeSEMS/README.md

 Important update note (v4)
 ----------------------
 Per version 4 (November 2023), I've updated the plugin to the Domoticz Extend Framework, which means the device definition is changed.
-To make sure that you still have your origina data, please read the [wiki](https://github.com/JanJaapKo/domoticz-GoodWeSEMS/wiki).
+To make sure that you still have your historical sensor data, please read the [wiki](https://github.com/JanJaapKo/domoticz-GoodWeSEMS/wiki).

 Installation and setup
 ----------------------